 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with its financial liabilities.
 The Company's primary source of liquidity is its cash reserves.
 The Company also maintains certain credit facilities to support short term funding of operations and trade finance.
 The Company believes it has sufficient available funds to meet current and foreseeable financial requirements.
 The Company expects to settle all current financial liabilities within the next year.
-Maturity of long term debt is disclosed in Note 12 and lease obligations are under Note 19.
+Maturity of lease obligations are disclosed in Note 20.

-21. SEGMENTED INFORMATION
+22. SEGMENTED INFORMATION